StephenGrable1/serverless-boilerplate/README.md

 This allows you to easily move the project and endpoints to another location by defining the base path and other important endpoints in one place.

+This means you can get the baseURL anywhere within the frontend React code like this `utils.baseAPI`.

 ### Advantages 📈

 There are many advantages of using an architecture like this.